quintype/malibu/tutorial/arrow-integration-malibu-advanced.md

     module.exports = modifiedBuildConfig;
     ```

-  To know more on how this works, please refer: https://developers.quintype.com/malibu/tutorial/loadable-components.html
+  To know more on how this works, please check [here](https://developers.quintype.com/malibu/tutorial/loadable-components.html)

     - Without Loadable Components: In `quintype-build.config.js`: